 - Accountability structure – how accountability works in this entity

-http://www.changepath.com.au is a site that collects info on charities and rates their transparency and governance, it relies heavily on annual reports but can be a good start.
-I also use personal knowledge after nearly ten years of involvement with various things – please get in touch if you have specific questions, I may be able to help or know someone who can.
-Perhaps most importantly, send the organisation or person an email asking some questions, their response to this will help guide your evaluation.
+https://www.changepath.com.au is a site that collects info on charities and rates their transparency and governance; it relies heavily on annual reports but can be a good start.
+I also use personal knowledge after nearly ten years of involvement with various things – please get in touch if you have specific questions; I may be able to help or know someone who can.
+Perhaps most importantly, send the organisation or person an email asking questions; their response to this will help guide your evaluation.

 Yep it’s a quagmire, but it’s worth wading in.

 Many thanks to: @mina_el_naguib @kat__evans @codingbrown and @drantonyjc for wise words @gracesyleo for graphics